neuralmagic/deepsparse/examples/dbolya-yolact/README.md

 # YOLACT DeepSparse Inference Examples
 This directory contains examples of benchmarking, annotating using YOLACT segmentation models from the [dbolya/yolact](https://github.com/dbolya/yolact) repositories using the DeepSparse Engine.
 The DeepSparse Engine achieves [real-time inferencing of YOLACT on CPUs]() by leveraging sparse-quantized YOLACT models.
-These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or a custom trained model created using the [SparseML YOLACT integration](https://github.com/neuralmagic/sparseml/blob/main/integrations/yolact/README.md).
+These examples can load pre-trained, sparsified models from [SparseZoo](https://github.com/neuralmagic/sparsezoo) or a custom-trained model created using the [SparseML YOLACT integration](https://github.com/neuralmagic/sparseml/blob/main/integrations/yolact/README.md).

 ## Installation
-The [Neural Magic YOLACT Fork](https://github.com/neuralmagic/yolact) is modified to make annotation and benchmarking using the DeepSparse engine easier.
+The [Neural Magic YOLACT Fork](https://github.com/neuralmagic/yolact) is modified to make annotation and benchmarking using the DeepSparse Engine easier.
 To begin, run the following command in the root directory of this example (`cd examples/dbolya-yolact`).

 ```bash
 bash setup_integration.sh